kasbuunk/ai/README.md

 For multiple linear regression, we generalise the w and b coefficients to a vector theta, and use the vector x for the data of the inputs.
 For easier and more understandable implementation, we prepend a 1.0 floating point number to the data in x, so the first value in theta refers to the constant, or y-intercept of the line that fits the data.

+#### Feature scaling

+Feature scaling is the translation of data such that the ranges of values of each feature has a reasonably similar scale.
+The contour plot of the cost function will be more circular, rather than elliptic.
+This speeds up the gradient descent, i.e. fewer iterations are needed to arrive at the minimum of the cost function.

+One method to do so is by mean normalisation.
+First, find the average, maximum and minimum of all values per feature.
+Or, the maximum and minimum that data can reasonably take on as values.
+Then, for each data point i and feature j, the new data point ij is calculated by (x_ij - avg_j)/(max_j - min_j).
+Now, all values should for all features of all data points should be centered around zero in the range from -1 to 1.

+Another method is the Z-score normalistion.
+This is done similarly.
+Each data point x_ij is transformed as follows: (x_ij - avg_j) / std_dev_j, where std_dev_j is the standard deviation of all data points i of feature j.

 ### Classification

 Classification has a discrete, finite set of possible output values.
 It predicts to what output category or class the input data points most likely belong.